-Over the past 15+ years, we’ve all witnessed an incredible discrepancy between how hard school officials work to create safe learning spaces for their students and how little resources they are often provided.
+Over the past 15-plus years, we’ve all witnessed an incredible discrepancy between how hard school officials work to create safe learning spaces for their students and how little resources they are often provided.
 With tight budgets and countless priorities, many schools don’t have the option of upgrading their safety and security infrastructure.
-As a result, even today, with technological innovation occurring seemingly everywhere else, K-12 schools largely rely on antiquated systems like intercoms, walkie talkies, and flip charts.
-When it comes to situations where every second counts, these tools simply don’t cut it, especially when it comes to staying connected and informed -- two critical facets of emergency preparedness.
+As a result, even today, with technological innovation occurring seemingly everywhere else, K-12 schools largely rely on antiquated systems like intercoms, walkie-talkies, and flip charts.
+When it comes to situations where every second counts, these tools simply don’t cut it, especially when it comes to staying connected and informed—two critical facets of emergency preparedness.

-Prepared was founded around one key insight: our smartphones and computers are some of the most powerful, widely accessible modes of communication ever built.
-As we see it, the tools that schools need to make dramatic changes to their emergency response already lie in the hands of their faculty and students -- they just need to be activated and used in a different way.
+Prepared was founded around one key insight: our smartphones and computers are some of the most powerful, widely accessible modes of communication ever built … The tools that schools need to make dramatic changes to their emergency response already lie in the hands of their faculty and students—they just need to be activated and used in a different way.

 How have schools adopted Prepared thus far?